DohanKim/HCI_TeamOldBoy/Report 1.md

 - Can share an accommodation
 - Is good at taking photos (favorable reaction to whom introducing themselves as a good photographer)
 - Has similar preferences for food (an experience having difficulty to decide what to eat)

+#### Also the users want
+- To contact privately when they talk to the candidates

 ----------
 ### Insights